Will the elite of Pakistan take a cut and sign anything?

-China promises “free and low interest loans to Pakistan” once the costs of the corridor begin to come in (income), but there is no free ride.
-Pakistan’s federal and local governments are urged to share financing through issue of sovereign guarantee bonds and budget outlays.
+China promises “free and low-interest loans to Pakistan” once the costs of the corridor begin to come in (income), but there is no free ride.
+Pakistan’s federal and local governments are urged to share financing through the issue of sovereign guarantee bonds and budget outlays.
 Details about the terms on which Pakistan is expected to repay the loans are withheld, but experience in Sri Lanka and Myanmar shows that it could cause a backlash.

-As per IMF, World Bank and ADB assessments, Pakistan’s economy cannot absorb FDI much above $2 billion per year without giving rise to stresses in its economy.
+As per IMF, World Bank, and ADB assessments, Pakistan’s economy cannot absorb FDI much above $2 billion per year without giving rise to stresses in its economy.
 Hence, it recommends that China’s maximum annual direct investment in Pakistan should be around US$1 billion, and Pakistan’s ceiling for preferential loans should be $1 billion and for non-preferential loans no more than $1.5 billion per year.

 Then there is exchange rate risk, due to Pakistan’s inability to earn foreign exchange.
 The plan proposes tripling the size of the swap mechanism between the RMB and Pakistani rupee to 30 billion Yuan, diversifying power purchase payments beyond the dollar into RMB and rupee basket, tapping the Hong Kong market for RMB bonds, and diversifying enterprise loans.
 The growing role of the RMB in Pakistan’s economy is a major objective of these measures.

-But if investment is restricted to US$ 1 billion per annum, at what rate will China build the CPEC, let alone the whole of the Belt Road across 60 countries?
+But if the investment is restricted to US$ 1 billion per annum, at what rate will China build the CPEC, let alone the whole of the Belt Road across 60 countries?
 Recovery of investments and extracting profits from the same appears even more elusive.